 Since my graduation three and half months ago, I have been experiencing a mild crisis of identity and function.
 Questions swirl inside my mind, reaching tornado speeds threatening my grip on sanity.

-I have replaced the word “student” with “writer” on my social media profiles and my blog needs to be updated… How much life experience do I keep for myself and how much do I share?
-And when do I find the time to read books and catch up on my magazines?
+I have replaced the word “student” with “writer” on my social media profiles and my blog can always use some updating.
+How much life experience do I keep for myself and how much do I share?
+And how do I find the time to keep up on my reading?

 I’m struggling to balance the mighty trifecta of reading, watching and writing.
-And when I’m invested in one, I feel as though I am neglecting the other two.
+When I’m invested in one, I feel as though I am neglecting the other two.
 I want to be a writer first, but I need the other two for content and inspiration.

 Amid the chaos of my recent crisis, a journal entry morphed into an 18,000-word timeline of truth and consequence.
 I had no agenda or vision when I began, but the piece quickly consumed my existence.
-I was a woman obsessed — examining girlhood and re-living the emotions of my past.
-I was pumping out pages at warp speed for two months; I had never been fueled with such inspiration.
-However, after four weeks, I started to feel conflicted for wasting valuable writing time on a piece too personal to ever share.
+I was a woman obsessed—examining my girlhood and re-living the emotions of my past.
+I was pumping out pages at warp speed for three months; I had never been fueled with such inspiration.
+However, I started to feel conflicted for wasting valuable writing time on a piece too personal to ever share.

 And so, I am hereby taking my cues from Ms. Dunham because creativity has a ripple effect and I want to ride her waves.

 I must expose my vulnerabilities and absorb my experiences.
-I cannot question which passion holds my attention at any given time — they are necessary appetites and require plenty of fuel.
+I cannot question which passion holds my attention at any given time—they are all necessary appetites and require plenty of fuel.
 The smallest kernel of information can blossom into an exquisite story.
 If I second-guess myself, thoughts will consume my mind and I will become my own worst enemy.
-As long as I’m writing something… a journal entry, a letter, a blog post… I’m progressing.
+As long as I’m writing something—a journal entry, a letter, a blog post—I’m progressing.

 Since completing my colossal journal entry, I have shared its contents with one person, and I cannot fathom it going any further.
-But maybe I’ll check back with myself in 10 years… Perhaps my 46-year-old self will have a different outlook on the matter.
+But maybe I’ll check back with myself in ten years…perhaps my forty-six-year-old self will have a different outlook on the matter.